Who We Are

 The Problem

-Nearly 7% of Greenwich residents live below the poverty line, and 20% of Greenwich public school students qualify for free or reduced-price lunches.
-Research shows on average, students are 4-5 months behind in reading and math as a result of the pandemic.
-These challenges are multiplied for students from communities experiencing educational inequity.
-Two-thirds of our students enter our program performing below grade level.
+Nearly 7% of Greenwich residents live below the poverty line, and 20% of public school students qualify for free or reduced-price lunch.
+Pandemic learning loss set students back 4ā5 months in reading and mathāan even greater setback for those facing educational inequity.
+Two-thirds of our students enter Horizons below grade level.

 The Opportunity

-With input from the Greenwich Public Schools, we identify and address the needs of our students* to help close the opportunity gap in our community. (*During the school year, our students largely attend Julian Curtiss, Hamilton Avenue, New Lebanon elementary schools and Central and Western middle schools.)
+With input from the Greenwich Public Schools, we identify and address the needs of our students* to help close the opportunity gap in our community. (*During the school year, our students largely attend Julian Curtiss, Hamilton Avenue, New Lebanon elementary schools and Central and Western middle schools.)Ā

 The Result